josealex7/josealex7/README.md

 ### Hi there 👋

 Hi, and welcome to my profile, I'm Alexander 👋
-I'm a FrontEnd Developer and systems engineer! 💻♨️
+I'm a Ruby Developer and software engineer! 💻♨️

 I invite you to see my website where you can find my profile and professional information https://josealex7.github.io/Web_Personal/

-* 🔭 I’m currently study in Academia Geek.
+* 🔭 I’m currently study in Udemy.
-* 🌱 I’m constantly learning new technologies.
+* 🌱 I’m constantly learning new technologies and Program Structure .
 * 👯 I’m looking to collaborate with other content creators.
 * 🥅 2022 & 2023 Goals:
-* Get my first job as a Front-End developer. 🔥
+* Get my second job as a ruby developer. 🔥
-* Improve my english 📚
+* Speaking english 📚
 * ⚡ Fun fact: I love playing video games and creating multimedia content.
 * 🌍 I live in Colombia